ayoisaiah/f2/README.md

   - `%02d`: 01, 02, 03, e.t.c.
   - `%03d`: 001, 002, 003, e.t.c.

-If you want to padd the number with ten zeros, use `%010d`.
-And so on.
+If you want to pad the number with ten zeros, use `%010d`, and so on.

 ```bash
 $ goname --find "Screenshot from " --replace "IMG-%03d_"